|

 Elias Willard Smith collection, MSS #580, Colorado Historical Society, Denver, Colorado.

-Individuals are welcome to print a copy for their own use.
+Individuals are welcome to print one copy for their own personal, non-commercial, use.